DaveMielke/NBP/b2g/doc/UserInterface/Navigation/selection.rst

 the character where the cursor is.
 This, for example, provides an easy way to replace a word, line, paragraph, etc.

+Alternate combinations that are usable in `One Hand Mode`_ have been defined.
+They use:

+* Dot1 instead of Backward to set the start of the selection
+* Dot4 instead of Forward to set the end of the selection